-- Metrics derived from the data must be automatically calculated to populate some of our services when new data is ingested. - Detailed statistics related to the data access should be available for the data owners/creators. - In case that data are modified (e.g. correcting errors, filling gaps), this information should be available for future use (provenance information) (see section 5).
+- Metrics derived from the data must be automatically calculated to populate some of our services when new data is ingested. - Detailed statistics related to the data access should be available for the data owners/creators.

+• In case that data are modified (e.g. correcting errors, filling gaps), this information should be available for future use (provenance information).